ofer-m/nba_fantasy/README.md

 **To update the data:**

-This repository includes data up to March 27, 2021.
+This repository includes data up to *March 30, 2021*.

 Run the following command on the command line from the root directory of this project to update the data for new games: